ManchesterVolcanology/OpenSO2/docs/usage/home-setup.rst

 ==================
 .. _home-setup-ref:

-The Open |SO2| scanners are designed to work as a network, with a central home station computing SO2 fluxes in real time, given the geometry of the volcano and scanners as well as real time wind data.
+The |OpenSO2| scanners are designed to work as a network, with a central home station computing SO2 fluxes in real time, given the geometry of the volcano and scanners as well as real time wind data.

 Installation
 ------------